Álvaro Parente: GP2 Series

-For 2008 Parente moved to the Super Nova Racing team in the GP2 Series, widely regarded as the primary feeder series to Formula One.
+For 2008, Parente moved to the Super Nova Racing team in the GP2 Series, widely regarded as the primary feeder series to Formula One.

-Alvaro Parente made a stunning start to his GP2 career in the opening round of the season at the Circuit de Catalunya, Parente won the feature race making him the first Portuguese driver to win in GP2 Series.
+Parente made a stunning start to his GP2 career in the opening round of the season at the Circuit de Catalunya, Parente won the feature race making him the first Portuguese driver to win in GP2 Series.
 Alvaro Parente led from start to finish, to claim victory ahead of Bruno Senna and Andreas Zuber.
 He eventually finished eighth in the drivers' championship.

 Super Nova team nicknamed Parente as "Chachi", due to his likeness to the famous character in Happy Days.

-In 2009 Parente participated in the GP2 Asia Series with My Team Qi.Meritus, and competed in the GP2 Series with Ocean Racing Technology, finishing eighth once again.
+In 2009, Parente participated in the GP2 Asia Series with My Team Qi.Meritus, and competed in the GP2 Series with Ocean Racing Technology, finishing eighth once again.

 Parente began the 2010 season without a drive, but replaced Alberto Valerio at the Coloni team from the Belgian round onwards.
 On his return to the category, he scored a double podium finish, and ended the weekend as the highest scoring driver.
 He was replaced for the final round by James Jakes.

 Parente again went into the 2011 GP2 Series season without a drive, but was called up by Racing Engineering for the second round of the championship at Catalunya.
 He replaced Christian Vietoris, who had complained of recurring headaches following a heavy crash at the first round in Turkey.
 Vietoris returned after two rounds, but Parente remained in the series by switching to the Carlin team, where he took the seat previously occupied by Oliver Turvey.
 After a further six races, he relinquished the seat to Mikhail Aleshin.
 He then returned for the season finale at Monza, ending up in 16th place in the drivers' championship.